Peterloo Massacre

 The Peterloo Massacre took place at St Peter's Field, Manchester, England, on Monday 16 August 1819.
-Eighteen people were killed and 400–700 were injured when the cavalry of the Yeomen charged into a crowd of around 60,000 people who had gathered to demand the reform of parliamentary representation.
+Eighteen people were killed and 400–700 were injured when the cavalry of the Yeomanry charged into a crowd of around 60,000 people who had gathered to demand the reform of parliamentary representation.

 After the end of the Napoleonic Wars in 1815, there was an acute economic slump, accompanied by chronic unemployment and harvest failure due to the Year Without a Summer, and worsened by the Corn Laws, which kept the price of bread high.
-At that time, only around 11 percent of adult males had the right to vote, very few of them in the industrial north of England, which was worst hit.
+At that time, only around 11 percent of adult males had the right to vote, very few of them in the industrial Northern England, which was worst hit.
 Radicals identified parliamentary reform as the solution, and a mass campaign to petition parliament for manhood suffrage gained three-quarters of a million signatures in 1817 but was flatly rejected by the House of Commons.
 When a second slump occurred in early 1819, Radicals sought to mobilise huge crowds to force the government to back down.
 The movement was particularly strong in the north-west, where the Manchester Patriotic Union organised a mass rally in August 1819, addressed by well-known Radical orator Henry Hunt.

 Shortly after the meeting began, local magistrates called on the Manchester and Salford Yeomanry to arrest Hunt and several others on the platform with him.
 The Yeomanry charged into the crowd, knocking down a woman and killing a child, and finally apprehended Hunt.
 Cheshire Magistrates' chairman William Hulton then summoned the 15th Hussars to disperse the crowd.
 They charged with sabres drawn, and contemporary accounts estimated that between nine and seventeen people were killed and 400 to 700 injured in the ensuing confusion.
 The event was first labelled the "Peterloo massacre" by the radical Manchester Observer newspaper in a bitterly ironic reference to the bloody Battle of Waterloo which had taken place four years earlier.